 Aim 1: Extend the human and mouse GENCODE gene sets to as near completion as possible given current experimental technology

 This aim will focus on the incorporation of additional tissue-specific isoforms as the primary method to increase the quality and completeness of the protein-coding annotation.
 Key well-established technologies for this aim include annotation based on protein, cDNA, EST, RNA-seq and mass spectrometry data as well as core informatics methods for gene annotation and coding potential.
 We will investigate the best approaches to incorporate long transcriptome data (Iso-Seq) and other relevant emerging technologies.
 Non-coding annotation will build on our experience of the last four years during which we have created the most complete and comprehensive non-coding gene sets.
+In particular, we are going to continue to update and refine the pseudogene annotation and characterization.
 We will expand and validate the methods that we use to annotate full-length non-coding genes such as long read RACEseq and other approaches.

 Aim 2: Population based genome annotation

 The overall goal of this aim is to ensure that any transcript isoform expressed in a human individual will be present in the reference annotation set.
 We will apply a similar goal to a set of key mouse strain genomes.
 GENCODE will also actively annotate the increasing number of alternative haplotypes that are a part of the genome assemblies maintained and distributed by the Genome Reference Consortium.
 We will extend our methods for automatic discovery/prioritisation of variable transcripts from population transcriptomics datasets such as GTEx.
-Finally, as graph genome representations mature, GENCODE will pilot methods to present its annotation on a graph representation of the genome that fully incorporates population and/or individual variation.
+Finally, as graph genome representations mature, GENCODE will pilot methods to present its annotation on a graph representation of the genome that fully incorporates population and/or individual variation, creating in a effect a personalized GENCODE.

 Aim 3: Extend annotation to a definition of the gene that include core regulatory regions and tissue specific enhancers from selected data sets

-This aim will seek to bring new data types that directly connect transcripts to relevant regulatory regions and thus annotate a more comprehensive definition of what is a gene.
+This aim will seek to bring new data types that directly connect transcripts to relevant regulatory regions and thus annotate a more comprehensive definition of what a gene is.
 We will proceed as a series of pilot projects within GENCODE focused on data generated to initially measure polymerase recruitment and transcription initiation, epigenomes, cis-regulatory interactions and physical interactions.
 The most informative of these datasets will be incorporated into the GENCODE annotations using a combination of computational and manual approaches.

 Aim 4: Distribute GENCODE annotation and engage with community annotation efforts